jeremytregunna/Binding/README.md

 have 10 custom setters, all basically doing the same thing: Setting some local instance level state, and some value on some subview.
 This is less than ideal.

-Consider then, this implementation, using binding.
+Consider then, this implementation, using bindings:

 ```objc
 // Implementation